mockingbot/react-native-zip-archive/README.md

 ## Linking

-For iOS, run the command below in you app's root folder once the package has been installed
+For iOS, run the command below in your app's root folder once the package has been installed

 ````bash
 cd ./ios && pod install